Tuning Charge Order in $\kappa$-(BEDT-TTF)$_2$Hg(SCN)$_2$X (X=Br, Cl) via Uniaxial Strain

 In recent years, strain tuning has been established as a useful method for control of many body quantum systems.
 To explore the variety of materials and physics which can be studied under strain, many recent advancements have been made in the methods and devices for strain application~\cite{Blundo2021, Kim2023}.
 Band structure~\cite{Schmidt2016, Shin2016} and band topology~\cite{Zhao2020, Lin2021} have been successfully tuned under strain.
 Moreover, magnetic ground states~\cite{Cenker2022} have been reversibly tuned under uniaxial strain.
 The competition between nematicity and superconductivity in Fe-based superconductors has been studied under strain~\cite{Bohmer2017, Hristov2019, Malinowski2020, Ghini2021}.
 Recent thermodynamic measurements on $\kappa$-(ET)$_2$X materials under strain demonstrate the ability to control the temperatures of phase transitions of these materials~\cite{Lieberich2025}.
 While these studies have established strain as a key tuning parameter for electronic phase transitions, the ability to transform the electronic ground state across a phase boundary in both directions remains to be realized.

 In this letter, we demonstrate experimental evidence of tuning the ground states of $\kappa$-Hg-X via uniaxial strain across the phase border in two directions, both {\it in} and {\it out} of the charge ordered state.
-We observe softening of collective dipole fluctuations through the dimer Mott insulator to charge order insulator transition, suggesting collective behavior drives the transition.
+We utilize the established method of characterization of the charge state of BEDT-TTF based materials through the analysis of charge sensitive molecular vibrations to identify the charge state at each temperature.
+We observe in $\kappa$-Hg-Br softening of collective dipole fluctuations through the dimer Mott insulator to charge order insulator transition, suggesting collective behavior drives the transition.
 Our results provide the first robust experimental evidence of the theoretical phase diagram in Fig.~\ref{Dimer}, demonstrate the tuning of ground states of strongly correlated electron systems with a novel mechanism, and serve as a foundation for tuning the collective behavior of these multiferroic materials.

+{\it Experimental Procedure---} Crystals of ET-based materials are soft and fragile, which is reflected in large rates of thermal expansion~\cite{SI}.
+Therefore, we utilize a simple setup to apply thermal strain, using the large mismatch in the thermal expansion of $\kappa$-Hg-X when compared to metals such as Cu~\cite{Rubin1954, Drichko2014, SI}.
+We expect the temperature-dependent strain to be constant below 100~K. Raman scattering spectroscopy is used to measure molecular vibrations, lattice phonons, and collective dipole fluctuations.
+The detailed experimental methods are provided in the Supplementary Material~\cite{SI}.

+We characterize the charge state of $\kappa$-Hg-X as a function of temperature and strain following analysis of high frequency molecular vibrations.
+We also measure the low frequency spectral range, where collective modes of charge fluctuations can be observed.

 {\it Detecting Charge Order from Molecular vibrations---} Charge order in the $\kappa$-(ET)$_2$X salts corresponds to an unequal distribution of charge between the individual ET molecules within (ET)$_2^{1+}$ dimers.
-As shown in Fig.~\ref{Dimer}, when the distribution of the highest occupied molecular orbital (HOMO) is equal ($n_a = n_b = 0.5$) the electronic system is in the dimer Mott phase, and when the HOMO is unequally distributed ($n_a\neq n_b$) the system is said to be in the charge order phase.
-To measure the charge of each ET molecule, we use charge sensitive molecular vibrations.
-The frequency of the Raman active molecular vibration $\nu_2$ is linear with site charge $n$ as follows~\cite{Yamamoto2005}:
+As shown in Fig.~\ref{Dimer}, when the distribution of charge is equal ($n_a = n_b = 0.5$) the electronic system is in the dimer Mott phase, and unequal distribution of charge ($n_a\neq n_b$) corresponds to the charge order phase.
+To probe the charge state, we use the established method of characterization through the analysis of charge sensitive molecular vibrations~\cite{Yamamoto2005, Yakushi2012_Crystals}.
+The frequency of the Raman active molecular vibration $\nu_2$ depends linearly on the site charge $n$ as follows~\cite{Yamamoto2005}: